lmmx/octopolars/README.md

 - **File tree walking**: Enumerate all files in each repository using `fsspec[github]`, supporting recursion and optional size filters.
 - **Output formats**: Display data in a Polars repr table (which can be [read back in](https://docs.pola.rs/api/python/stable/reference/api/polars.from_repr.html)) or export to CSV/JSON/NDJSON.
-- **Control table size**: Limit the number of rows or columns displayed, or use `--abridged` mode to quickly preview data.
+- **Control table size**: Limit the number of rows or columns displayed, or use `--quiet` mode to quickly preview data.
 - **Caching**: By default, results are cached in the user’s cache directory to avoid repeated API calls (unless you force refresh).

 ## Usage